-All marketers know that consumers are easily disengaged.
+All marketers know that disengaged audiences are all too common.
 They have a lot hitting their inboxes, both physical and electronic, and the brands that fail to capture their immediate attention can fall out of their orbit.
 But don’t despair, these potential clients aren’t a lost cause!
 It’s a matter of getting back on their radars with messaging that resonates with them.
 This article will guide you through best practices on how to re-engage with your audience and get them excited about your latest products/offerings/news.

 Living in a world with instant unprecedented access to information has made it possible for consumers to take control over when, where and what types of information they pay attention to.
 From a marketing perspective, this is a both a “best of times and worst of times,” scenario for products, services and messaging.
 One wrong image, poorly worded tweet, faulty product review, bad in-store service et al. and your business can see profits drop precipitously maybe even boycotted.